 Aside from that I guess having studied both Fine Arts and Graphic Design makes me hesitant to stick analogue or digital entirely; I like to combine the two wherever possible and blur the lines between the two worlds.
 I love the contrast between spontaneous and detailed.
 I’ve been known in the past to be working on a piece for hours and hours only to turn around and cut something out or glue something on.
 I don’t like to be too precious with my work and at the end of the day it’s the process and that keeps me coming back for more.

 I’d love to work with a brand/company/individual who would like to commission designs to go across textiles or surface design or other products.
 I guess the dream client would be someone who shares my creative vision and values and is has an open mind to the possibilities of a project!

-What’s the big goal in the next five years?
 I think that the biggest goal I have had over the last few years is just to grow my creative business and take on new and interesting briefs and work with clients who share my vision.
 My aim is to eventually get signed with an agency.
 Thinking back to when I was studying and certainly to five years ago, I don’t think I could have ever predicted some of the opportunities that have come my way so I’m excited to see what is in store for the next five!

 I am currently working Adelaide so I’m really keen to see what’s happening here in the creative scene.
 I was living in Melbourne for almost 5 years so the change has so far helped shift my thinking on the kind of work I was doing and given me a bit of perspective for future goals.
 I have a couple of exhibitions in Melbourne I’ll be involved in including a Solo show in November and one I’m curating and designing with a friend that’s scheduled for the beginning of next year which I’m very excited to share more about soon!